gabetucker2/gostack/documentation/tutorials/lambdaTutorial.md

 The `coords` parameter tells you the location of this card from the root stack by storing each index in a card respectively.
 For instance, in {{A, B}, {C, D}}, C would have the coordinates Stack{0, 1}.

 Finally, lambda functions have an `otherInfo` slot.
 To explain what this is for, let's consider an instance where you would like to return the found card object rather than a copy of the found card object.
 In such a case, doing `*retCard = *card` would merely return a clone of card ([see explanation here](https://stackoverflow.com/a/74090525/19591217)).
-As a result, let's look at `otherInfo` data: `[]any {cardAdr, parentStackAdr, retStackAdr, retCardAdr}`.
-Given this data, instead of merely dereferencing `retCard`, let's instead convert `retCardAdr` to a Card pointer pointer and dereference that pointer pointer, setting it to cardAdr, thereby allowing us to redirect the pointer to a specific object:
+As a result, let's look at `otherInfo` data: `[]any {cardPtr, parentStackPtr, retStackPtr, retCardPtr}`.
+Given this data, instead of merely dereferencing `retCard`, let's instead convert `retCardPtr` to a Card pointer pointer and dereference that pointer pointer, setting it to cardPtr, thereby allowing us to redirect the pointer to a specific object:

 ```
 *otherInfo[3].(**Card) = *otherInfo[0].(**Card)